openshift/enhancements/enhancements/machine-config/pin-and-pre-load-images.md

 and then it will use the CRI-O gRPC API to run the equivalent of `crictl pull` for each of the images.

+Note that currently CRI-O doesn't reset pinned images on reload, support for that will need to be added.

 Note that this will happen in all the nodes of the cluster that match the node selector.